 345 Park Avenue, San Jose, CA 95110

 Since joining Adobe in 1992, Julieanne Kost has learned her craft through hands-on experience and now serves as the Principal Digital Imaging Evangelist for Lightroom and Photoshop.
 Her primary role is customer education encompassing photography, design, and photo illustration.

 Julieanne is the publisher of the Daily Photoshop and Lightroom Tip (blogs.adobe.com/jkost), host of “The Complete Picture” a bimonthly instructional training program featuring Lightroom and Photoshop on AdobeTV, and the creator of the “Lightroom 5 Getting Started” and “What’s New in Lightroom” series for Adobe.
 She is the author of “Window Seat – The Art of Digital Photography and Creative Thinking”, creator of the Photoshop CC Essential Training and the Art of Compositing with Lynda.com as well as the “Revitalize your Workflow with Lightroom 5” training on CreativeLive.
 Julieanne is a frequent contributor to several print and online publications, a speaker at numerous conferences and industry events, and a guest lecturer at distinguished photography workshops and fine art schools around the world.

-By combining her passion for photography, a mastery of digital imaging techniques and a degree in psychology, Julieanne’s photographic and fine art work creates a world similar enough to appear familiar, yet uniquely interprets reality.
+By combining her passion for photography, a mastery of digital imaging techniques and a degree in psychology, Julieanne’s photographic and fine art work creates familiar, yet surreal and mysterious worlds where things are not quite as they should be.
 She has had several exhibits of her work as well as published numerous articles on Photoshop and Lightroom in books, magazines and online.
 She holds and AA in Fine Art Photography and a BS in Psychology.

 In my work, I combine a passion for photography, a mastery of digital imaging techniques and knowledge gained from a degree in psychology, in order to construct a world similar enough to appear familiar, yet obviously an interpretation of the physical reality that surrounds us.